mbrt/gmailctl/README.md

         - directed
 ```

-Note that filters can reference only filters previously defined, to avoid cyclic
-dependencies.

 ### Actions

 Every rule is a composition of a filter and a set of actions.
 Those actions will